Skip to Main Content

 18. Asbrook and Albright, "Frontal Lobes," 152.

 Asbrook, James B., and Carol Rausch Albright.
 “The Frontal Lobes, Intending, and Purposeful God.”
 Chap.
 7 in The Humanizing Brain.
-Cleveland, OH: Pilgrim Press, 1997.
+Pilgrim Press, 1997.

 While the CMOS does not require writers to include access dates for online source citations (14.12), the Turabian Manual for student writers does (15.4.1.3).
 Please check with your instructor if you are uncertain whether or not to include them.